yumebayashi/note/content/tech/2016-06-02-narrative-clip-script.md

 Narrative Clip is a kind of life logging gadget.
 It takes a photo every 30 seconds (default setting).
 If we wear a Narrative Clip 10 hour a day, we get 1200 photos.
-This script make it possible to combine all photos and make mp4 video, considering its rotation exif data and the necessity of being pixelated/blurred.
+This script make it possible to crop all photos square and combine them and make mp4 video, considering its rotation exif data and the necessity of being pixelated/blurred.